 6. It is okay to be inspired and change a little.

 Every time i travel, I do get inspired to add new pieces.
 Every time I visit my aunt Renu, I am tempted to start dressing like her.
 Coming back to the US after a trip to India and wearing my overly monochromatic wardrobe feels very dull for a few days.
 But it always subsides after a few days.
 I have bought a bright pink dress inspired by Freda Kahlo.
 And out grew it in no time.
 I have gone through an all purple clothing phase.
 An all black phase.
 And out grew it too.
 Avoid dramatic changes and U-turns.
 Take it slow.

 7. Have a Plan

 Building a wardrobe that you love shouldn’t be a by product of a credit card with no limit.
 Maybe one item a month that lasts the test of time and is well loved….
 Or saving up for that classic bag that is well made and wears well with time…… I have done a year where all I purchased were workout clothes.
 There was a shoes and accessories year.
 This year, I plan to find great vintage finds that can add some history and character to my rather simple wardrobe.

 8. Prepare the canvas and know your body

 What ever be the style of clothing, everything looks better on a toned body and with glowing skin.
 And happy people are beautiful people.
 Eating healthy, exercise and good personal relationships are absolutely essential.
-If i ignore these areas, there is no real pleasure in playing dress up.
-While there are no set rules, we know that certain sidon’tttes dont sit right on certain body types.
-Most of us want our clothes to flatter us.
+If I ignore these areas, there is no real pleasure in playing dress up.
+While there are no set rules, we know that certain silhouettes don’t sit right on certain body types.
+I want my clothes to flatter me and fit me right.
 And color theory has great wisdom on colors that work for different skin tones.
-I pick my colors better since i learnt about it and make less mistakes.
+Style muses exist to teach me these good combinations.